gabriel2m/gabriel2m/README.md

 ### I'm a Brazilian Developer!

-🔭 Seeking to be the best that I can
+🔭 Seeking to be the best that I can be

 ##